-Copyright law permits some inclusion of articles, ebooks, and other sources in a Scholar-hosted course (see our copyright pages for details), the library prefers you link to these sources for more accurate usage statistics, which are important when subscriptions are reviewed.
+Copyright law permits some inclusion of articles, ebooks, and other sources in a Canvas or Scholar-hosted course (see our copyright pages for details).
+The library prefers you link to these sources for more accurate usage statistics, which are important when subscriptions are reviewed.
 We offer detailed instructions for creating persistent links to these sources.

 When you are using the campus network to access these sources (wired or wireless), the provider recognizes you are part of the Virginia Tech community and allows access.
 When outside the campus network (using cellular networks, home or corporate ISPs), you'll need to take the extra step of using Off Campus Sign In to gain access.
 By first signing in and then copying the resulting proxied URLs, you'll ensure off campus users can access these links.

-Faculty and GTAs can link to library resources for their course sites in Scholar, the university's Course Management System.
-Typical places to add these links include the Forums, Resources, and Syllabus tools.
+Faculty and GTAs can link to library resources for their course sites in either Canvas or Scholar, the university's Course Management System.
+Typical places in Scholar to add these links include the Forums, Resources, and Syllabus tools.
 The procedure for adding links to each of the tools is detailed below.
-Scholar users should use persistent links whenever possible to ensure ongoing access.
+Canvas and Scholar users should use persistent links whenever possible to ensure ongoing access.
 We have a list of suggested pages you can link to.

 Forums is a communication tool that instructors or site leaders can use to create an unlimited number of discussion forums for their course or project sites.
 The Forums tool is designed to be an effective tool for both academic and collaborative work, and is integrated closely with other tools such as Resources and Gradebook.